Millenary Benedictine Abbey of Pannonhalma and its Natural Environment

 In 996 vestigden de eerste Benedictijnse monniken zich in Pannonhalma.
 De Hongaren kwamen tot bekering en de monniken richtten de eerste Hongaarse school op en schreven in 1055 het eerste document in het Hongaars.
 Sinds de oprichting heeft deze kloostergemeenschap cultuur gepromoot in centraal Europa.
 De 1.000-jarige geschiedenis van de abdij is te zien in de opeenvolging van architecturale stijlen van de kloostergebouwen, waarvan de oudste dateert uit 1224 en vandaag de dag nog steeds een school en kloostergemeenschap huisvest.
 Pannonhalma illustreert de structuur en instelling van een vroegchristelijk klooster dat in de loop van zijn 1.000 jaar oude geschiedenis continu in gebruik is geweest.

-The Chapel of Our Lady, building of which began in 1714, is situated at the top of the southern hill.
-The nave is barrel-vaulted, and is joined to the Sanctuary by a large triumphal arch.
-Its original Baroque interior was restored in Romantic Style in 1865.
-The Millenary Monument is one of seven erected to commemorate the 1,000th anniversary of the conquest of Hungary in 896.
+The Millenary Monument is one of seven erected to commemorate the thousandth anniversary of the conquest of Hungary in 896.
 It is located at the crest of the central hill, where it replaced the Calvary that is now located in front of the Chapel of our Lady.
 It consists of a single block, constructed in brick and limestone.
-The stone portico is formed of a tympanum bearing a symbolic relief, supported on two pairs of iconic columns.
+The stone portico is formed of a tympanum bearing a symbolic relief, supported on two pairs of Ionic columns.
+It was originally surmounted by a dome 26 m high on a high drum, but this had to be removed in 1937-38 because of its severe deterioration.